ingytron/ingytron.github.io/_posts/2015-08-17-welcome-to-jekyll.markdown

 date:   2015-08-17 22:47:40
 categories: coding
 ---
-This is my first post on my new blog.
-I'm not sure if I'll import my old blog, seeing as most of it was drivel anyhow, or outdated tech how-tos that nobody read.
+This is my first post since moving from WP to Jekyll, so I guess it's sort of a new blog.

 I'm keeping this here for reference...